zhutmost/neuralzip/README.md

 If you find any bugs in my code or have any ideas to improve the quantization results, please feel free to open an issue.
 I will be glad to join the discussion.

-NeuralZip originates from my another project, [an implementation of LSQ-Net](https://github.com/zhutmost/lsq-net), and now it is not limited to re-implement one or two quantization algorithms.
+NeuralZip originates from my another project, [an implementation of LSQ-Net](https://github.com/zhutmost/lsq-net).

 It is powered by [PyTorch](https://pytorch.org), [PyTorch-Lightning](https://www.pytorchlightning.ai) and many other open-source projects.
 Thanks for their excellent jobs.